srid/actualism-app/content/index.md

 Achieve **feeling good** as the default baseline mood.

-- Identify your top-most issue in life; then plan your life such as to periodically put yourself in situations that bring it to the fore.
-  - Using the method described immediately below, dissolve this issue with [naiveté](#naivete), thereby channeling the affective energy significantly.
 - Whenever feeling bad, first get back to feeling good.
   - To do this, [notice](#awareness) your ongoing habit of *feeding* the feeling (including attempts to 'change' it), and cease doing that.
 Cease everything but be ([simply](#naivete)) be [aware](#awareness) of the feeling.
     - When you do this, the body's [native intelligence](#intelligence) will automatically see the feeling to be silly, and you are back to feeling good.